 New York is the 4th most packed, the 7th most populated, and the 27th most enormous of all states in America.
 The place rests in the northeastern part of the United States.
 It achieved statehood on the 26th of July, 1788, turning to be the 11th country to join the alliance.
-Its six neighbouring states are Vermont, New Jersey, Connecticut, Pennsylvania, Massachusetts, and Rhode Island (water border).
+Its six neighboring states are Vermont, New Jersey, Connecticut, Pennsylvania, Massachusetts, and Rhode Island (water border).

 Even though New York is probably the most famous city on Earth, a significant business core from where “the big” judgments concerning the wide world are created, few New York facts are hidden to the broader society.

-New York is one of the marvellous spots in the world.
+New York is one of the marvelous spots in the world.
 Here are some of the most striking facts about this interesting place that you probably don’t know but may entice you if you are preparing to travel there.

 1. The Oldest Building Dates Back to About 1642.

 The Brooklyn house was first built in the 1640s by a formerly enslaved servant.
-The Wyckoff family occupied the house until 1901, and it was labelled an official landmark of the city in 1965.
+The Wyckoff family occupied the house until 1901, and it was labeled an official landmark of the city in 1965.
 Today, it serves as a museum committed to the city’s Dutch ancestry.